-Section Provision of Accord Latest Statement of Government Opinion of PCJSS (C) CHI ITAGONG HILL TRACTS REGIONAL COUNCIL: C.13. bears an adverse effect on the development of the three hill districts and welfare of the tribal people or to enact new law, the Council shall be competent to apply or submit recommendations to the Government.
-This process is undergoing.
+Section Provision of Accord Latest Statement of Government Opinion of PCJSS (C) CHII TAGONG HILL TRACTS REGIONAL .
+COUNCIL: development of the three hill districts and welfare of the tribal people or to enact new law, the Council shall be competent to apply or submit recommendations to the Government.
 Council is accepted.
 The CHT Regional Council so far, has provided advices in alteration or bringing amendment to such provisions of laws that may make adverse effects to CHT Accord, laws of CHT region and development of hill district and to the path towards welfare of the tribal peoples.
 But in most cases, either advice from CHT Regional Council was not sought or advice of CHT Regional Council was not accepted.
 It is further to be mentioned that during the post-Accord period, various laws have been enacted and amended.
 But no provision has been kept in those laws specifying their applicability in CHT or no provision as such has been added in the sections/sub-sections of the said laws.
 C.14.
-The sources of the Council Fund shall be as follows: a) Money received from the District Council Fund; b) Money or profits received from all the properties vested in or managed by the Council; c) Loans and grants from the Government and other authorities; d) Grants given by any institution or person; e) Profits earned from the investments of the Council Fund; f) Any money received by the Council; g) Money received from other sources provided to the Council as per direction of the Government.
-At present, the CHT Regional Council Fund is formed with lump-sum grant and money of the government.
-An amount of 10% from the Hill District Councils is being deposited with the CHT Regional Council Fund.
-Besides, food grains/money is granted to CHT Regional Council from the TR/GR Heads by the Ministry of CHT Affairs regularly.
-Partially implemented.
-It is only 10% money from the Hill District Council fund is being irregularly deposited with the CHT Regional Council fund.
+The sources of the Council Fund shall be as follows: Implemented.
+This matter has been added to the clause 32 of the CHT Partially implemented.
+It is only 10% money from the Hill District Council fund is being irregularly deposited with the CHT Regional Council fund. a) Money received from the District Council Fund; Regional Council Act 1998.
+In such circumstances, the Committee considers that the clause has been b) Money or profits received from all the properties vested in or managed by the Council; implemented. c) Loans and grants from the Government and other authorities; d) Grants given by any institution or person; e) Profits earned from the investments of the Council Fund; f) Any money received by the Council; g) Money received from other sources provided to the Council as per direction of the Government.